Period: 10-14 December 2018

 Venue: Changjiang City, Hainan Island, P.R.
 China

-Note: There will be a pre-meeting day on 9 December for Working Groups and Task Forces to meet if they so wish.
+Note: pre-meeting day on 9 December for Working Groups and Task Forces to meet if they so wish.

 The online registration form for MOP10 is available[here], and a hardcopy of the same registration form can be downloaded [here].

 If you do not submit the registration form by Sunday 30 September 2018, we cannot guarantee the availability of a room.

 Contact: If you have any other logistic related questions, please contact Ms. Yunzhu Liu, Local Logistic Coordinator of Beijing Forestry University, firstname.lastname@example.org, and copied to Ms. Hyeon Hee Do, Programme Assistant of EAAFP Secretariat, email@example.com

 The meeting will be held at the New Century Resort Hotel, Qizi Bay (昌江棋子湾旅游景区广德路).

 *The recommended airport is Haikou Meiland International Airport and we will provide information later about the local transportation between the airport and venue.
 Considering the distance from the airport to the hotel (2.5 hours), we highly recommend that you arrive during daytime when transportation is more easily available.

 Partners, Working Groups and Task Forces are kindly requested to complete their Report on Implementation to MOP10 using the online Survey Monkey form [here] by 16 September.